Chapter 5 : Discovery

 It twitched its tiny nose.
 Its tiny, little button nose...and that was what killed me.
 I felt my resolve crumble.

-be alright to keep it.
+Maybe it would be alright to keep it.
 Just for a little while, that is.
 Like Dom said, there wasn’t much we could do, now that the gerbil was already on the train.
 Besides, how much harm could one little gerbil inflict?

 I sighed.
 “Okay, we can keep it—“

 Fred and Aidan cheered at the news, pumped their fists into the air, did a little victory dance, and then chest-bumped each other like a couple of idiots (which they are).
 Potter’s lips twitched upwards, and I had the weirdest feeling that, somehow, I had passed the test.

 “On a few conditions,” I finished, and the cheering and chest-bumping and rampant stupidity came to an abrupt halt.

 “What conditions?”
 Potter said cautiously, speaking for the first time in a long while.

 “One: you guys have to take care of it.
 I’m not letting some poor, innocent little creature die just because you lot are incapable of upholding any sort of responsibility.
 You need to find a place to keep it, a cage, and food.”

 “Done, done, done,” Aidan said easily.
 “We’re going to keep it in our dorm.
 And Fred has a cage and food.”

 “You sure your dorm mates won’t mind?”
 Dom asked, her eyebrows raised.